louisdg/louisdg/README.md

 - 👋 Hi, I’m @louisdg
 - 👀 I’m interested in music, video games, and coding!
+I'm a big fan of React, TypeScript and 3D graphics.
-- 🌱 I’m currently working as a fullstack web developer at Slate Digital.
+- 🌱 I’m currently working as a Fullstack Engineer at Slate Digital.
-- 📫 How to reach me: louisdego@gmail.com
+- 📫 You can reach me at louisdego@gmail.com or on [my LinkedIn profile](https://www.linkedin.com/in/louis-degaudenzi/).